 PhD in Philosophy, University College London: 2007

-Carina is the Benjamin Rabinowitz Assistant Professor in Medical Ethics and a member of the Program on Ethics at the Philosophy Department, University of Washington (UW).
+Carina is the Benjamin Rabinowitz Chair in Medical Ethics and a member of the Program on Ethics at the Philosophy Department, University of Washington (UW).
 She is also an Adjunct Assistant Professor at the Department of Bioethics and Humanities, UW.

 After completing her PhD at University College London, she conducted research on occupational health and its policy for UK industry and government.
 Before joining UW, she worked as a postdoctoral fellow at the Philosophy Department and the Institute of Biomedical Ethics at the University of Zurich in Switzerland.